Ana-Niko-byte/zenlist/README.md

 - Set up a visual alert for tasks approaching due date.

-- Set up email alerts for personalised experiences and functional reminders.
+- Set up email reminders for tasks approaching due date for a catered experience.

-- Set up an email alert for registration.
+- Set up an email alert for registration and account authentication.

-- As a certified Scrum Master II, spread knowledge of the scrum framework and explain how this framework benefits workplaces and personal time-management.
+- Spread knowledge of the Scrum framework and explain how this framework benefits workplaces and personal time-management.
 Add links to relevant medias and opensource documents.

 # UX Goals
 - Create a simple and intuitive UI for young and first time users to foster a sense of comfort and reassurance.

+w4
 - Design a simple and easy navigation system (primary navigation and breadcrumbs so the user knows where they are at all times and can back track when needed).

 - Set up email alerts for personalised experiences and functional reminders.